SALS-App/Docs/src/player/config/index.md

 # Expert Settings
 :::danger Warning
-Die following options should only be changed by experienced Players.
+The following options should only be changed by experienced Players.
 Aka - Be sure what you are doing.
 :::

 ### Change Download Path Slug